-This document provides a brief overview of the NASA Earth Exchange (NEX) Global Daily Downscaled Projections (GDDP) dataset and is intended for users who wish to apply the NEX-GDDP-CMIP6 dataset [https://doi.org/10.7917/OFSG3345; Thrasher et al. 2022] in studies of climate change impacts.
-This document summarizes essential information needed for accessing and using information contained within the NEX-GDDP-CMIP6 dataset.
+This document provides a brief overview of the latest NASA Earth eXchange (NEX) Global Daily Downscaled Projections (GDDP) dataset, NEX-GDDP-CMIP6 v2.
+It is intended for users who wish to apply the dataset (https://doi.org/10.7917/OFSG3345; Thrasher, et al., 2022) in studies of climate change impacts, summarizing essential information needed for access and use.
 References and additional information are provided at the end of this document.
+(Users can access the v1 Tech Note here.)